BirkanGokbag/Calculator-JS/README.md

 # Project 5
 ### JavaScript Calculator
+This project is a calculator that was created using javascript, html, and css.

 ## Overview

 ## Required Software

 ## How To Run
+Navigate into the project folder, and open calculator.html in your browser of choice.
+Use the buttons on the keyboard for quicker calculations

 ## Work Distribution
 ### Roles